jupyterhub/jupyterhub/docs/source/technical-overview.md

 JupyterHub is a set of processes that together provide a single user Jupyter Notebook server for each person in a group.

-This section gives you an overview of:
+This section gives you a high-level technical overview of:

 - JupyterHub's Subsystems: Hub, Proxy, Single-User Notebook Server
 - how the subsystems interact
-- the step-by-step events from JupyterHub access to user login
+- the process from JupyterHub access to user login
+- JupyterHub's default behavior
+- customizing JupyterHub

+The goal of this section is to share a deeper technical understanding of JupyterHub and how it works.

 ## The Subsystems: Hub, Proxy, Single-User Notebook Server